-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

-Asset Class Allocations as of June 30, 2018 Final Target Allocation Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Domestic stocks 33 % 36 % 5.10 %
+Domestic equity 35.5 % 5.10 %

-International stocks 16 17 5.30
+- ·

-Private markets 25 25 5.90
+International equity 17.5 5.30

-Fixed income 16 20 0.75
+Private markets 25.0 5.90

-Treasuries 8 0 0.50
+Fixed income 20.0 0.75

-Unallocated cash 2 2 0.00
+Unallocated cash 2.0 0.00

-Total 100 % 100 %
+Total 100 %

 The TRA actuary has determined the average of the expected remaining services lives of all members for fiscal year 2016 is six years.
-The "Difference Between Expected and Actual Experience", "Changes of Assumptions", and "Changes in Proportion" use the amortization period of six years in the schedule presented.
+The "Difference Between Expected and Actual Experience," "Changes of Assumptions," and "Changes in Proportion" use the amortization period of six years in the schedule presented.
 The amortization period for "Net Difference between Projected and Actual Investment Earnings on Pension Plan Investments" is over a period of five years as required by GASB 68.

-Changes in actuarial assumptions since the 2017 valuation:
+Changes in actuarial assumptions and methods for the July 1, 2020, valuation: